 Snøhetta's design for the Brno Station embeds a multi-modal transportation hub into a 21st century riverside park.
 In turn, the hub is integrated into an expanding green network of infrastructure, communities and use.
 Re-envisioning the greenways of the Svratka River, the new boulevard and the proposed multi-level park, the new station creates a Garden District connecting these urban greenspaces in a forested loop around a new district of Brno.

 Elevated above the rail platform, the new Brno Station and Transportation Hub is a roof park consisting of gardens, water features and overlooks.
 The Park celebrates views to approaching trains and the river, as well as the cathedral and surrounding communities.
-Designed as landmark, the project is a new gateway to Brno and the seed for a new city that begins an integration of ecology and landscape to create a shift to the city’s center of gravity.
+Designed as a landmark, the project is a new gateway to Brno and the seed for a new city that begins an integration of ecology and landscape to create a shift to the city’s center of gravity.

-The urban greensward south of the station folds up over the rail platform to connect to the civic plaza on the north via a causeway of flexible-programmed, urban park spaces, restaurants and open space that forms in aggregate a new destination in Brno.
+The urban greensward south of the station folds up over the rail platform to connect to the civic plaza on the north via a causeway of flexible-programmed, urban park spaces, restaurants and open space that forms, in aggregate, a new destination in Brno.

 Landscape systems are used to introduce complex new organizations to the site that will evolve and grow richer with time and give form and character to the development of the neighborhood.
 The design embraces the opportunity to renew the post-industrial landscape of the new center, and dramatically reframe its relationship to the river, to the floodplain, and to its natural environment.

-Park, ecology, community and transportation introduce visitors and commuters to a new Brno grown from the old: from forests to ribbon gardens to stormwater harvesting, the station is designed to grow into its place as a new open space resource for Brno.
+Park, ecology, community, and transportation introduce visitors and commuters to a new Brno grown from the old: from forests to ribbon gardens to stormwater harvesting, the station is designed to grow into its place as a new open space resource for Brno.
 As a hub, park, and a destination, the project plants a new center for Brno, one that will encourage new communities to thrive around it.

 The new Brno Transportation Hub was designed to be an exemplar of high-performance that demonstrates its commitment to address climate change and improve the life of its citizens.
 It’s a proposal made to capture carbon rather than embody it.
 To achieve the design’s vision sustainably, mass timber is used wherever feasible.
 The superstructure for the park on the roof is also mass timber except for a waterproof concrete liner beneath the planted and paved park surfaces.